 The Nanotechnology Characterization Laboratory (NCL) is a national resource for cancer researchers to test nanotechnologies intended for cancer therapies and diagnostics.
 The NCL reduces suffering and death from cancer by accelerating the transition of basic nanoscale particles and devices into clinical applications.

 More than 30 percent of all human cancers- including 95 percent of pancreatic cancers and 45 percent of colorectal cancers- are driven by mutations of the RAS family of genes.
 NCI established the RAS initiative in 2013 to explore innovative approaches for attacking the proteins encoded by the mutant form of RAS genes and to ultimately create effective, new therapies for RAS-related cancers.
-The Frederick National Lab is an integral part of this national initiative to further scientific understanding of cancers driven by mutations of the RAS family of genes.
+The Frederick National Laboratory is an integral part of this national initiative to further scientific understanding of cancers driven by mutations of the RAS family of genes.

 The Advanced Biomedical Computing Center (ABCC) supports scientific research at FNL through state-of-the-art image analysis and visualization, nanoinformatics, proteomic analysis, bioinformatics, and mathematical simulation and modeling.
 The technology helps researchers accelerate their work to determine more powerful cancer treatments.